Numie/RubyStructures/readme.md

 ## Heap

-A Heap is a tree-based data structure that always retains access to its minimum or maximum value.
-Ruby Structures currently supports a Min Heap.
+A Heap is a tree-based data structure that adheres to the Heap principle.
+Ruby Structures implements a Min Heap, which means that each parent element in the heap is of lesser value than each of its child elements.
+A Min Heap always has access to its minimum element.

 ### Heap API

 1. `::from_array(array)`
+1. `#empty?`
+1. `#length`
 1. `#peek`
 1. `#insert(el)`
 1. `#insert_multiple(array)`
 1. `#extract`
+1. `#find(el)`
+1. `#include?(el)`
 1. `#merge(other_heap)`